-This is a program that introduces young children formally to these ideas and practices and uses Mussar teachings to guide them as they learn and grow.
+The Mussar Institute program formally introduces children to these ideas and practices using Mussar teachings to guide them as they learn and grow.

 Instilling good character and values in children is a sacred duty in which we all believe.
 Family is the primary character-building force in a child’s life but the ideal situation is to have a common message coming to children from both school and family.
 Working together, we can nurture children with good character founded in Jewish values.